hell-month/course/Day0.md

 ### Goal #4

+1. Create a new account on [Github](https://github.com) if you don't have it yet.
+1. Create a new account on [Discord](https://discord.com/) if you don't have it yet and install the desktop app.

+### Goal #5

 > [!NOTE]
 > The deposit is fully refundable by the end of the course as long as all milestones are achieved.
 In case you fail to achieve some milestones, a part of your deposit may be used to cover the operational costs of maintaining the community (e.g., hosting a side event at KBW 2025, etc.).